zhangmengxiong/MXVideo/README.md

 # MXVideo

 #### Introduce
-The player developed based on Kotlin supports MediaPlayer by default, and can be extended with IJK player, EXO player, Alibaba Cloud player, and any player that uses TextureView
+The player developed based on Kotlin supports MediaPlayer by default, and can be extended with VLC player, IJK player, EXO player, Alibaba Cloud player, and any player that uses TextureView
 > Introduction to the book (to be completed)：https://www.jianshu.com/nb/50294642

 The latest version：[![](https://jitpack.io/v/zhangmengxiong/MXVideo.svg)](https://jitpack.io/#zhangmengxiong/MXVideo)